Home » Science and Tech Notes » Electric Vehicles (EVs)

 • The guidelines allow users to charge their electric vehicles in their respective offices and homes.

-• The guidelines have introduced a revenue sharing model for using land.
+• The guidelines have introduced a revenue-sharing model for using land.
 Government lands will be provided to entities interested in installing charging infrastructure.

-• The Bureau of energy Efficiency will create an online database of public charging stations.
+• The Bureau of Energy Efficiency will create an online database of public charging stations.

-• The guidelines include action plan for nine major cities.
+• The guidelines include an action plan for nine major cities.
 They are Chennai, Pune, Surat, Kolkata, Hyderabad, Ahmedabad, Mumbai, Bengaluru, and Delhi.

-• Model Building Bylaws 2016: Ministry of Housing and Urban Development amended the law to establish charging stations and infrastructure in private and commercial buildings.
+• Model Building Bylaws 2016: The Ministry of Housing and Urban Development amended the law to establish charging stations and infrastructure in private and commercial buildings.

-Challenges for EVs ad EV Industry in India
+Challenges for Electric Vehicles Industry in India

 • Consumer Deterrents: Consumers are discouraged from adopting EVs due to concerns about limited driving range, safety, uncertain resale value, lack of widespread charging infrastructure, unreliable electricity supply, and the price gap between EVs and internal combustion engine (ICE) vehicles.